zincio/apidocs/source/includes/_products.md

 #### Optional request attributes
 Attribute | Type | Description
 --------- | ---- | -----------
-includeAddons | Boolean | If true addons will not be returned in search results
+includeAddons | Boolean | If `false` addons will not be returned in search results

 ### Response attributes